 minimum time commitment - 2 hours per year

-Inspiring the Future IOM is a website that is supported by the Education and Employers Charity group and across the country puts together employers and schools to support work on employability and careers with young people.
+Inspiring the Future is a website that is supported by the Education and Employers group across the country which puts together employers and schools to support work on employability and careers with children and young people.

 Volunteers come from many walks of life and from a variety of backgrounds.
 Volunteers from small, medium sized and multi-national companies have already signed up and since the Covid 19 pandemic many of these sessions to engage with young people can be arranged to take place virtually using technology across the country.